- Hurricane Katrina - Wikipedia

 Hurricane Katrina (August 2005) became a large and extremely powerful hurricane that caused enormous destruction and significant loss of life It is the costliest hurricane to ever hit the United States, surpassing the record previously held by Hurricane Andrew from 1992

-Hurricane Katrina made landfall off the coast of Louisiana on August 29, 2005 It hit land as a Category 3 storm with winds reaching speeds as high as 120 miles per hour Because of the ensuing
+Hurricane Katrina was a Category 3 storm that made landfall off the Louisiana coast on August 29, 2005, with maximum sustained wind speeds of 120 miles per hour Because of the ensuing

 |